lrpalmer27/MAPLIGHTS/README.md

 Futher edits and functionality beyond these two sources are built by yours truly.

 ## Version Compatibility
-I am running this on a Raspberry Pi Zero running Python 3.9.2 with the following dependencies:
+I am running this on a Raspberry Pi Zero running Bullseye and Python 3.9.2 with the following dependencies:

     rpi_ws281x
     adafruit-circuitpython-neopixel